Rental Property Investing

 5 Best Markets For Rental Property Investment

-Single-family housing starts are expected to grow another 9 percent in 2021.
+Single-family housing starts are expected to grow in 2022.
 On the whole, the market will remain seller-friendly, but buyers will still have relatively low mortgage rates and an eventually improving selection of homes for sale.
-We'll discuss 5 markets that are great for choosing your next rental property in 2021.
+We'll discuss 5 markets that are great for choosing your next rental property in 2022.

 These markets also made the list of PWC's top 10 real estate markets for 2021.
 Since 2015 PWC has been publishing an annual report on “Emerging Trends in Real Estate®: US and Canada.”
 The report discusses the top 10 overall real estate prospects, powered by strong growth, homebuilding outlook, affordability, and job prospects.